Star-Myu: Anime

 The anime television series is produced by NBCUniversal Entertainment Japan and animated by C-Station.
 It is an original creation of Rin Hinata and is directed by Shunsuke Tada, with series composition by Sayaka Harada.
 The series features music by Ken Arai and character designs by Asami Watanabe.
 It was initially titled as High School Star Musical (ハイスクールスター・ミュージカル, Haisukūrusutā Myūjikaru) but has since shortened to Star-Myu (スタミュ, Sutamyu) as the official title.

 The first season of the anime began airing in Japan on 5 October 2015 and concluded on 22 December 2015.
 It is licensed and distributed in North America by Funimation, who began releasing the series on Blu-ray Disc and DVD on 7 March 2017.
 The opening theme is "Dreamer" by Gero and the ending theme "Seishun COUNTDOWN" (星瞬COUNTDOWN) is performed by the main five voice actors (Natsuki Hanae, Kensho Ono, Arthur Lounsbery, Yoshimasa Hosoya and Tomoaki Maeno) as Team Otori.

 Two OVA volumes served as the 13th and 14th episodes of the first season were released on 27 July and 21 September 2016, respectively.
 Team Otori (voiced by: Natsuki Hanae, Kensho Ono, Arthur Lounsbery, Yoshimasa Hosoya and Tomoaki Maeno) and Team Hiragi (voiced by: Nobuhiko Okamoto, Yuma Uchida, Yoshitsugu Matsuoka, KENN, Kazuyuki Okitsu) both perform their own version of the opening theme "Yume・Iro" (ユメ・イロ) and the ending theme "C☆ngratulations!".

 The second season aired between 3 April and 19 June 2017.
 The opening theme is "SHOW MUST GO ON!!" by Fourpe (voiced by: urashimasakatasen) and the ending theme is "Gift" by Team Otori (voiced by: Natsuki Hanae, Kensho Ono, Arthur Lounsbery, Yoshimasa Hosoya and Tomoaki Maeno).

 Crunchyroll streams both seasons of the anime in the United States, Canada, United Kingdom, Ireland, Australia, New Zealand, South Africa, Iceland, Sweden, Norway, Denmark and Netherlands.

 A third season aired between 1 July and 16 September 2019.
 The opening theme is performed by Kōta Shinzato.

 OVA

 The OVA project is set at Ayanagi Academy after the students finish the school festival and face the new year.
 On the day the current Kao Council members end their final duties and leave the academy, every team holds a performance during the graduation ceremony to offer their thanks.

-Another OVA project has been announced to be released in October 24, 2018.
+Another OVA project has been announced to be released on October 24, 2018.
 It will tell a story about Hoshitani and friends on Halloween.